 This attitude is profoundly charitable and genealogic.
 It makes way for a love that’s capable of reaching back.
 Recall Kierkegaard’s emphasis on preparing the ground for spiritual fruit to grow without ever reaping those fruits, without knowing any criteria for recognizing anything like “fruits,” and thus never assuming their existence.
 Everything is lost for the particular one, and he or she is singularized-universalized along the axis of the inexistent infinite.
 In this sense, prevailing opinion or social credit for your work matters very little; “legitmacy” itself is a concern of youth.
 The authenticity or integrity of the effort has to be rooted in the living truth of a nullified identity, consecrated totally to a “life to come,” to children.
 As Kant says, “Have patience awhile; slanders are not long-lived.
 Truth is the child of time; erelong she shall appear to vindicate thee.”
 Of course, the worst slanderers are the propagators of the doctrine.
 Only the silent inheritors can do a thought justice, doing so by diverging from it.
 Parenting requires quick feet.
 But the fact remains: truth is the child of time because the maturating have decided to attend to it now, and this leaves no room for trend-navigation and compromise.
 It requires quick feet and an honest heart, ready to erase everything for the sake of the child and/or growing up.
 “My glass shall not persuade me I am old.”
 This is a gift and a demand, all at once.

 What’s at stake is a genealogical analysis of the present (eschatological) time.
 In terms of the actual creation or truth-work, “interpretation” and “meaning” are secondary to the fact that something sincere and serious is being passed on.
 In this sense, it is not the “Truth” that matters, but the seriousness of our attitude toward it.
 Our emphasis on maturity here comes from the realization that the passing influences of this or that right or wrong theory or social trend matter little “in the long run.”
 We ought to stop creating works if this means abandoning our sincerity regarding truth.
-Rimbaud, who gave up creative writing at the age of 20, offers a troubled example of the stringency involved, and his example dispels the myth that maturity is in any way tied to numerical age.
+Rimbaud, who gave up writing at the age of 20, offers a troubled example of the stringency involved; his example dispels the myth that maturity is in any way tied to numerical age.
 Socrates may indeed be guilty of corrupting the youth, but only because he induced them to mature in a world that was itself immature.
 For the mark of immaturity — whether in ourselves or in the world at large — is certainly found in the delusion that things will go on “like this” forever.
 Dispelling this illusion dispels that of personal acquisition of any sort; it is tied to the Biblical advice to not store thy treasures where moth and dust doth corrupt.
 Shakespeare says it perfectly: “O therefore love be of thyself so wary, As I not for my self, but for thee will.”
 My wariness and my joy is my own; but I undergo the maturation it invokes in me for all.
 This does not guarantee that I know who it is for.
 It is for the one who listens, who might or will listen, and nothing more.
 The heaven where nothing is corrupted is in you.

 As for Socrates — the mature one, who does not write, who questions assumptions and never defines, who speaks to whoever will reason with him, this practitioner of public reason par excellence — he needn’t know what comes after death to know that he is going to die.
 He knows that, through his sincerity alone, truth follows behind him.
 In knowing nothing, being nothing, and acquiring nothing, death-knowledge becomes thoroughly genealogical (“poetic”).
 It is expressed in its full uncertainty.
 Nullity finds itself in an economy of eternal life (the evangelic zoe aionios, rather than Aristotles’ bios politikos).
 This empty throne wields all the patient power.
 Words may expire, but the breath lives on.
 “The newness of the past” lives on.
-Perhaps this salute, directed both backwards and forwards in time, and always organized along the axis of an “elsewhere,” an “otherwise,” or “another,” is the real meaning of “salvation” in a fallen and immature time.
+Perhaps this salute, directed both backwards and forwards in time, organized along the axis of an “elsewhere,” an “otherwise,” or “another,” is the real meaning of “salvation” in a fallen and immature time.
 I’m reminded of Levinas’ later work, his meditation on insomnia and patience, which we would all do well to return to (see the essays in Of God Who Comes to Mind).